Kartik2559/Target-Case-Study/README.md

 ## Project Structure

 - `SQL_Code/`: Contains the SQL code used for data analysis in Google BigQuery.

-- `Tableau_Visualizations/`: Includes the Tableau workbooks and charts created for the case study.

 - `Target_Case_Study.pdf`: Comprehensive documentation covering questions, SQL code, and Tableau visualizations.